m-gaucher/ACC_Dev/CSC-119/README.md

-# ACC_Dev
+# CSC-119
-Code for Arapahoe Community College Course
+Code for Arapahoe Community College CSC-119 Course.
+This repo contains

 ## CSC-119 Course Textbook
 **_Introduction to Computer Science using Python: A Computational Problem-Solving Focus_**